ztyyLV/web-twain-docs/faq/change-dynamsoft-service-certificate.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: How to change the certificate of the Dynamsoft Service?
+title: How can I change the certificate of the Dynamsoft Service?
 keywords: Dynamic Web TWAIN, Security, change certificate, service
-breadcrumbText: How to change the certificate of the Dynamsoft Service?
+breadcrumbText: How can I change the certificate of the Dynamsoft Service?
-description: How to change the certificate of the Dynamsoft Service?
+description: How can I change the certificate of the Dynamsoft Service?
 ---

 # Security

-## How to change the certificate of the Dynamsoft Service?
+## How can I change the certificate of the Dynamsoft Service?

 To replace the default certificates, the steps are: